Custom-Weather/Custom-Weather-BE/README.md

 # Custom-Weather-BE

 ### Description
-Custom-Weather-BE is a Flask microservice used as the backend for the Custom-Weather web application.
-This microservice makes two API calls to OpenWeather and Eventful as well as web scrapes for returning trending books and movies.
+Custom-Weather-BE is a Flask microservice that is used as the backend for the Custom-Weather web application.
+This microservice makes two API calls to OpenWeather and Eventful as well as web scrapes for trending books and movies.
+Based on the type of weather (sunny, rainy, etc.) the JSON object returned will either local events displayed or the books/movies.

 If you'd like to checkout the frontend React application, it can be found at https://github.com/Custom-Weather/Custom-Weather-FE